tacoberu/php-hayo/SYNTAX.md

 | `DateTime.toTimestamp src` | DateTime | Int | to Unix timestamp |
 | `DateTime.format mask src` | Str DateTime | Str | formatting (PHP `date()` format) |

+## Extension: Custom Types and Functions

+Hayo can be extended with custom types and functions on the PHP side without modifying the engine.
+Registration is done via `registerLibrary()` — a single call covers both functions and the type.

+***Comming soon...***

 ## Examples